LaravelDaily/Laravel-Reservations-Course/course/03 - Admin - Managing Users of the Company.md

 });
 ```

 > **Notice:** I specifically didn't add `isAdmin` middleware for this route because later it can be reused for users with the `company owner` role.
 We will only need to restrict access so that users couldn't see other companies.
-My first thought for this is to use [Policies](https://laravel.com/docs/authorization).
+My plan for this is to use [Policies](https://laravel.com/docs/authorization).

 So now we can add a new action to the companies list page.